All Episodes

 It is a thrill and delight to be back with you.

-Our here's a phone number.
+Here's a phone number.

 Looking really forward to talking to you people today after the events of the weekend.

-Telephone number is 800 282-2882 and a new email address, Lrushbow at EIBNet.com.
+Telephone number is 800-282-2882 and a new email address, lrushbow at EIBnet.com.

 What is this about Mrs. Clinton pulling out of the race?

-Have you seen the uh the drudge?
+Have you seen the drudge?

 The only way she's leaving this race is in a straitjacket.

-Ladies and gentlemen, uh, I know that you and countless millions of others are counting on me to convince and urge Mrs. Clinton to stay in the race.
+Ladies and gentlemen, I know that you and countless millions of others are counting on me to convince and urge Mrs. Clinton to stay in the race.

 And I fully intend to do everything possible.